dealforest/Cichlid/README.md

 ## Feature

-automatically remove the current project's DerivedData directories
+automatically delete the current project's DerivedData directories

 ## Usage

-It will be automatically removed DerivedData when you run the clean
+It will be automatically deleted DerivedData when you run the clean

 ## Installation

 Download the project and build it, and then relaunch Xcode.
 Cichlid will be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins` automatically.

-If you want to uninstall, remove Cichlid.xcplugin in the `Plug-ins` directory.
+If you want to uninstall, delete Cichlid.xcplugin in the `Plug-ins` directory.

 ### Alcatraz